simonmichael/hledger_site/src/faq.md

   and avoid inter-transaction comments.

 - Transactions will be printed in date order.
-  If you don't want to sort them all by date, you could tidy just a subset of transactions at a time (eg selecting them and using `C-u M-S-| hledger -f- -I print` in Emacs).
+  If you don't want to sort them all by date, you could tidy just a subset of transactions at a time.
-  Add `-I` to ignore any failing balance assertions.
+  You may need to use `-I` to ignore balance assertions.
+  (Eg in Emacs: select region, `C-u M-S-| hledger -If- print`).

 - If you have `include` directives, the included files' transactions will also be printed.
   Workaround: tidy one file at a time, temporarily commenting out include directives.